 Czerny Op 299 #10, 3 Versions

-While the musical value of the material of #10 is modest, Czerny’s complex structure gives the study interest and attractiveness.
-Structure analysis can become its own long-winded reward, but by way of a one-time example I propose my analysis of Czerny Op 299 #10 as a Song Without Words with an introduction, four contrasting themes, a cadenza, and a coda:
+While the musical value of the material is modest, Czerny’s complex structure gives #10 interest and attractiveness.
+I analyse the piece as a Song Without Words with an introduction, four contrasting themes, a cadenza, and a coda:

 mm 2-8: 1st theme which enjambs with the 2nd theme